 Thoracentesis, also called thoracocentesis is a procedure in which a needle is inserted into the pleural space between the lungs and the chest wall to remove pleural fluid.

-Thoracentesis can be used for diagnostic as well as therapeutic purposes.
+Thoracentesis procedure can be used for diagnostic as well as therapeutic purposes.

 A diagnostic thoracocentesis is performed if the cause of the pleural effusion is not clear or the effusion does not respond to therapy as expected by diagnosis.